MemoryMappedFile.CreateFromFile Method (FileStream, String, Int64, MemoryMappedFileAccess, MemoryMappedFileSecurity, HandleInheritability, Boolean)

 capacity and the length of the file are zero.

-fileStream or mapname is null.
+fileStream or mapname is a null reference (Nothing in Visual Basic).

 capacity is less than zero.